 International Property Management Litigation

-Represents one of the largest and most respected commercial real estate and investment companies in the world in a dispute relating to property in the Middle East
+Represented one of the largest commercial real estate and investment companies in the world in a dispute relating to property in the Middle East

 Business and Commercial Litigation and Dispute Resolution